What is NewBuy?

 NewBuy overcomes this so called ‘deposit gap’ by allowing them to get a mortgage with a minimum 5% deposit.

 NewBuy is available in England on all the properties offered by home builders participating in the scheme up to and including a sale price of £500,000.
-Separate schemes are currently being developed in Scotland and Wales.
+The Scottish equivalent of NewBuy is Mi New Home.
+Click here for more info.

 How it works

 Only new homes built by house builders signed up to the scheme will qualify, but most major and many smaller builders have now registered or are in the process of registering.

 Under the scheme, individual home builders will partner up with one or more mortgage lenders who will offer 90-95% loans on their properties.

 New home buyers wishing to take advantage of the scheme will need to qualify for a mortgage with a mortgage lender in the usual way and be subject to the lender’s normal assessment criteria.
 It is important to note that this does not change a borrower’s responsibility to repay the mortgage in any way

 The scheme will be operated by the home building industry and mortgage lenders – the banks and building societies – working in partnership with the Government.
 The scheme is designed to protect the lenders against losses in the unfortunate event of repossession, which is why they are prepared to make 90-95% mortgages available.

 What to do next